If your pet photos tend to be a blur of fur, follow these easy tips to taking for taking great photos of your pets.

 by Jane Lake

 Before your photo session, give your pet a quick makeover.
 Clean the ears and eyes of dogs or cats, removing any foreign particles, and groom your pet’s coat to remove loose hair and make the coat shine.
-Clean the cages of small animals such as birds, hamsters or mice.
+Clean the cages of small animals such as birds, hamsters, guinea pigs or mice.
 Wipe down the exterior glass of fish tanks to remove fingerprints or smears.

 – Simple backgrounds in colors that complement rather than compete with your pet are best.

 – For great facial shots, you need to be on the same level as your pet’s face.
 Either place your pet on a table or kneel down to shoot the camera from the animal’s eye level.

 – Consult your camera’s manual for instruction on close-up poses or action shots.
 Some cameras will not focus well if you are too close but correct adjustment of the lens setting will ensure the best possible picture.